Lipscomb University Scholarships 2025–2026 | Full Guide for Parents

 ✅ Automatic Merit Scholarships

-Scout Award $2,500/year Eagle/Gold/Quartermaster or equivalent; live on campus No (proof of award required) Yes — 3.0 cumulative GPA; up to 8 semesters Students with top scouting distinctions
+Scout Award $2,500/year Eagle/Gold/Quartermaster/Sea Scout rank; live on campus No (proof of award required) Yes—3.0 cumulative GPA, up to 8 semesters Students with qualifying scouting distinctions Rolling

-Head of School / NCSA Grant $5,000/year Graduates of NCSA member schools; letter from head of school Verification form Yes — 2.0 cumulative GPA Students from qualifying Christian schools; subject to stacking caps
+Head of School / NCSA Grant $5,000/year Graduates of NCSA member and select Christian schools; letter from head of school Verification form Yes—2.0 cumulative GPA Students from qualifying faith-based schools (stacking caps may apply) Rolling

-Lipscomb also offers full-tuition awards for National Merit Finalists.
-These typically replace other institutional aid and require maintaining a higher GPA for renewal.
+Lipscomb also offers full-tuition scholarships for National Merit Finalists.
+These replace all other institutional scholarships and require continued high academic standing and residential status.

 Automatic Scholarship FAQ